informalsystems/hermes/CONTRIBUTING.md

 - add a corresponding entry in the `.changelog` directory using `unclog`, see the [Changelog](#changelog) section for more details.

-Pull requests should aim to be small and self-contained to facilitate quick review and merging.
+Pull requests should aim to be small, self-contained, and focused on implementing a single piece of logic from end-to-end.
+Structuring pull requests in this way makes it easy to facilitate quick review and merging.
 Larger change sets should be broken up across multiple PRs.
 Commits should be concise but informative, and moderately clean.
 Commits will be squashed into a single commit for the PR with all the commit messages.

 In order to help facilitate the PR review process, tag *one* person as the reviewer of the PR.
-If you are unsure of who to tag, your point of contact on the ibc-rs team is always a natural candidate; they'll make sure that the PR gets reviewed by whomever is most appropriate to review it.
+If you are unsure of who to tag, your point of contact on the Hermes team is always a natural candidate; they'll make sure that the PR gets reviewed by whomever is most appropriate to review it.
 It also helps to notify the person whom you tagged as reviewer through direct means, such as through Slack or Discord, as it is easy for GitHub notifications to get lost or buried.